-Equity Monday: Billion-dollar deals, JetBrain’s epic profitability, and our favorite new VC rounds – TechCrunch
+Equity Monday: Billion-dollar deals, JetBrain’s epic profitability and our favorite new VC rounds – TechCrunch

 Hello and welcome back to Equity, TechCrunch’s venture capital-focused podcast where we unpack the numbers behind the headlines.

-This is Equity Monday, our weekly kickoff that tracks the latest private market news, talks about the coming week, digs into some recent funding rounds, and mulls over a larger theme or narrative from the private markets.
+This is Equity Monday, our weekly kickoff that tracks the latest private market news, talks about the coming week, digs into some recent funding rounds and mulls over a larger theme or narrative from the private markets.
 You can follow the show on Twitter here and myself here — and don’t forget to check out our latest main episode, which spent a good bit of time talking about OnlyFans.

-The weekend was busy, as always, so there was a lot of chew over this morning.
+The weekend was busy, as always, so there was a lot to chew over this morning.
 Here’s a partial list:

 - SoftBank is going to put together a number of SPACs.

-- Indian fintech Pine Labs has raised $75 million to $100 million at a valuation of around $2 billion
+- Indian fintech Pine Labs has raised $75 million to $100 million at a valuation of around $2 billion.

-- RealPage is selling to private equity for $9.6 billion
+- RealPage is selling to private equity for $9.6 billion.

-- Zoom is under fresh scrutiny here in the US
+- Zoom is under fresh scrutiny here in the US.

 - Bolt has raised $75 million more in a Series C1.
 We talk about why that’s fun, and its current competition.